rookiebulls/scm/README.md

     scm login

 There will be prompts asking for username and password.
-If you don't want to enter Pusername and password, you can also login like this:
+If you don't want to enter username and password, you can also login like this:

     scm login -u xxx -p xxx